skienzmatishun/rippreport/content/p/some-things-never-change/index.md

 summary: Corrupt political insiders pushed through unvoted tax hikes and costly school lawsuits to enrich themselves at public expense.
 Financial records and hidden agreements reveal how local bosses used dark money networks to force their agenda on taxpayers.
-  See how these fake public servants use their political vacuum to drain local tax dollars directly into their greedy machine.
+  Read how these fake public servants use their political vacuum to drain local tax dollars directly into their greedy machine.
 categories:
 - repost